sestaton/tephra/README.md

 Tephra is a command line application to annotate [transposable elements](http://en.wikipedia.org/wiki/Transposable_element) from a genome assembly.
 The goal is to provide a high quality set of de novo annotations for all transposon types, describe the structure and evolution of those sequences, and do it without a reference set of transposon sequences (therefore being unbiased as possible).

+**CURRENT STATUS**

+Note that this project is under active development and a stable release has not been made yet.
+That means the output of certain commands may change or the commands themselves may change.
+Please check the [wiki](https://github.com/sestaton/tephra/wiki) for progress updates.

 **DEPENDENCIES**

 Part of the utility of Tephra is to provide family-level TE classifications and infer patterns of molecular evoltion.
 To be efficient as possible, these tasks require a few external programs.
 Specifically, you will need to download [MUSCLE](http://http://drive5.com/muscle/) and [Vmatch](http://vmatch.de), both of which require a license so I cannot distribute them (but they are free).
 If you are only interested in TE identification, you can skip the need to download these programs.
-However, you do need to install [HMMER](http://hmmer.org/) version 3 and [EMBOSS](http://emboss.sourceforge.net/) at this time.
+However, you do need to install [HMMER](http://hmmer.org/) version 3 (be sure to install the latest version because the version from most Linux package managers is too old) and [EMBOSS](http://emboss.sourceforge.net/) at this time.

 **INSTALLATION**

-After cloning the repo or downloading the latest release, the following commands will build and install the package:
+The following commands will install the core dependencies (assuming Ubuntu/Debian):

+    sudo apt-get install -y -qq build-essential ncbi-blast+ emboss samtools zlib1g-dev sudo apt-get install -y -qq libncurses5 libncurses5-dev libdb-dev git cpanminus libexpat1 libexpat1-dev

+Now you can build and install the package with the following commands (note that the first two commands are for BioPerl, and these can be skipped if BioPerl is installed):
+    cpanm Data::Stag DB_File
+    echo "n" | cpanm -n BioPerl
+    cpanm git://github.com/sestaton/tephra.git

+Alternatively, download the latest release and run the following commands:

-    curl -sL cpanmin.us | perl - --installdeps .
+    cpanm --installdeps .
     perl Makefile.PL
     make test
     make install

-The test step is not strictly necessary, but it is highly encouraged to ensure that everything is configured correctly.
+For developers, please run the tests with:

+    TEPHRA_ENV='development' make test

+As this project is still early in the development process, the installation may seem a bit tedious.
+I will soon expand the instructions to other systems and add a more automated install process (such as a single script), as well as make a container-based file available.
+Please report any test failures or installation issues with the [issue tracker](https://github.com/sestaton/tephra/issues).

 **SUPPORT AND DOCUMENTATION**